1. Examining Satellite Images

 Part 1:

-In the assignment folder, there is a Sentinel-2 Image from West of Edmonton Alberta.
+In the assignment folder, there is a Sentinel-2 (S2B_MSIL2A_2020….)
+Image from west of Edmonton, Alberta.
 For this assignment, you will need to make a simple map using only this image as a single layer.
-However, the Legend will be less straightforward than normal, as ArcGIS will not create a legend for you.
-And you will need to utilize the Graphics and Text features to manually create a legend that will provide meaning to the readers of your map.
+However, the Legend will be less straightforward than normal, as ArcGIS will not create a legend for raster layers.
+You will need to utilize the Graphics (e.g., shapes) and Text features to manually create a legend that will provide meaning to the readers of your map.

-Zoom in on a portion of the map where the fields can be clearly seen (roughly 1:100,000), you can pick any area that looks interesting.
-And set the stretch and band combination to show the Agriculture well.
+Zoom in on a portion of the map where the fields can be clearly seen (roughly 1:100,000) – you can pick any area that looks interesting.
+Set the stretch and band combination to show the Agriculture well.

 Using the agricultural band combination, water will appear as black, vegetation green, and bare earth as brown (possibly with a magenta tint).
-Use the Graphics and Text controls to make a legend to show this.
-One possible solution is to make three rectangles filling each with a colour similar to what appears on the map, and putting a text label beside.
+Use the Graphics and Text controls to manually make a legend to show at least these three categories of ground cover.
+One possible solution is to make three rectangles (see Tip #1 below), and fill each with a colour similar to what appears on the map (this is a good opportunity to try the eyedropper tool – see Tip #2 below), and putting a text label beside.

-Make the Layout for Landscape Letter size paper; including, your map frame, a handmade legend, Title, Name, Date, Scale Bar, and Locator Map (You may wish to use the ‘province boundary’ layer in the UNBC ArcGIS Portal).
+Make the Layout for Landscape Letter size paper including your map frame, a handmade legend, Title, Name, Date, Scale Bar, and Locator Map (See the Lab 4 instructions for a reminder of how to do this; you may wish to use the ‘CA_ProvTer’ layer from Lab 5, and don’t change the projection).
+Don’t forget that this imagery comes from Alberta, not British Columbia.

 Export your map as a PDF.